 And if you are particularly lucky, you may see Migaloo, the famous white whale or “white fella” (indigenous meaning for Migaloo), who first graced Australia’s east coast in 2015 and continues to make annual pilgrimages.

 Such is the abundance of whales between early Autumn and late Spring, whale watching cruises literally guarantee a sighting from such hot holidaying destinations as Port Macquarie, Port Stephens and Newcastle in the north, Jervis Bay and Eden – once a prime whaling station – in the south.

 Read this post for the best day trips from Sydney you can do using public transport.

-Whale watching in Sydney
+Experience whale watching in Sydney

 As Sydney is the hub of international and Australian domestic tourism, it is a favourite choice if you want to combine a harbour cruise with a sail through Sydney Heads to the open waters of the Tasman.

 And heading the fleet of operators is Captain Cook Cruises which conducts regular afternoon cruises during the peak whale watching season.